 © Marie-Hélène pic'art

-a symbolic connection
+A symbolic connection

-What connect them ?
-Which struggles had to be overcome in Josephine Baker’s time and are still relevant today for women who don’t fit in a box ?
+What connect them?
+Which struggles had to be overcome in Josephine Baker’s time and are still relevant today for women who don’t fit in a box?

 Baker was the first Black female to become a star and a world-famous entertainer.
 She was also noted for her contributions to the Civil Rights Movement in the United States and for assisting the French Resistance during World War II.